kayleeyana/CMPG323_PROJECT_5_34385479/README.md

 1. Download and install Power BI.
 2. Use the Power BI on Power BI Services.
 3. Keep in mind that each selection will filter across the page an provide insights.
+4. When you hover on each visual it provides the details about each visual based upon the data used in the excel spreedsheet.

 Go to High-level Metric as it provides a summation of each page for the: Order Monitoring, Product Monitoring, Customers Monitoring, and then Filters.